Our contact details

 However, you can change your consent at any time either by clearing your browser history and then entering our Valtus.uk website or by visiting www.aboutcookies.org for further information about cookies and how to disable them.
 If you do not consent to all cookies, including necessary cookies, you may lose some functionality of the website.

 What are your rights regarding your personal data?

 Through this policy, Valtus strives to provide you with clear, precise information about the conditions under which your personal data is handled (incompliance with your right to be informed).

 The right to access, rectify or delete your personal data:

 You have the right to access all the personal data concerning you that Valtus has on file as well as the confirmation that your personal data is or is not processed, and the conditions thereof.

 You also have the right to obtain from Valtus, as soon as possible (and by default, within 30 days), the rectification of your personal data.

-Finally, subject to the exceptions provided by the applicable law (e.g. conservation necessary to comply with a legal obligation), you have the right to request that Valtus delete, as soon as possible, all your Personal Data, in the following cases:
+Finally, subject to the exceptions provided by the applicable laws (e.g. conservation necessary to comply with a legal obligation), you have the right to request that Valtus delete, as soon as possible, all your personal data, in the following cases:

-When the processing of your Personal Data is necessary for the performance of a public service mission or under the exercise of the public authority in which Valtus has a vested interest, or because of the legitimate interests of Valtus or a third party, you have the right to object to the treatment of any Personal Data related to your particular situation.
+When the processing of your personal data is necessary for the performance of a public service mission or under the exercise of a public authority in which Valtus has a vested interest, or because of the legitimate interests of Valtus or a third party, you have the right to object to the treatment of any personal data related to your particular situation.